niranjank804/43.DEEP-LEARNING---IX/README.md

 Hi,

-The process completed successfully on my side as well.
+Thanks for checking.

-Based on the recent changes for PBI 4071093, the process now only zeroes and loads periods that exist in the shared Open Periods dimension.
+The current implementation only loads periods that are present in the shared Open Periods dimension.
+I verified that 202606 is currently an open period, so June is eligible to be loaded.

-I don't have direct SQL access to verify whether June exchange rates are currently available in the table_PA_GFS_FX_Rates source table.
-During my Dev testing, the process completed successfully, but no source records were returned, so I was only able to validate the ZeroOut logic and process behavior.
+I don't have SQL access to verify the contents of table_PA_GFS_FX_Rates.
+Could someone please confirm whether June (202606) exchange rates are available in the source table?
+If the data exists, I'll investigate why it isn't being loaded.
+If there are no June records in the source, the process would complete successfully but no rates would be loaded.

-Could you please confirm whether June FX rates are present in the OFSAA source table?
-If they are, I'll investigate why they're not being loaded.
-If not, then the process is behaving as expected.
+Thanks,
+Niranjan